tonylukasavage/tonylukasavage.github.com/source/_posts/2013-03-17-inspecting-sqlite-databases-on-android-and-ios.markdown

 date: 2013-04-08 10:30
 comments: true
 categories: [mobile, ios, android, sqlite]
-published: false
+published: true
 ---

 {% img right /images/sqlite_logo.png %}

-One aspect of the [Alloy MVC framework](https://github.com/appcelerator/alloy) for building cross-platform mobile apps is simple integration with local storage via SQLite databases.
-SQLite is a powerful and relatively simple way to store data for offline use, or just to cache remote data speed up interactions.
+One aspect of my current project, the [Alloy MVC framework](https://github.com/appcelerator/alloy) for building cross-platform mobile apps, is simple integration with local storage via SQLite databases.
+SQLite is a powerful and relatively simple way to store data for offline use, or just to cache remote data to speed up interactions.
 Unfortunately, the current data and structure of SQLite databases can sometimes be tricky to ascertain when housed on mobile devices, emulators, and simulators.
 This is especially true when developing for multiple platforms and having gone through multiple iterations of your data structure.

 <!-- more -->